Tsez language: Locative case suffixes

-Of the forms, the upper one shows the non-distal (i.e. close), the lower one the distal (i.e. far) form of the suffix.
+Of the forms, the upper one shows the non-distal (i.e., close), the lower one the distal (i.e., far) form of the suffix.
 In the non-distal there are sometimes two equal forms for the allative case.
 The epenthetic vowel o in parentheses is used after noun stems ending in a consonant; thus, "next to the bull" is is-xo, while "next to the fish" is besuro-x.

 Noun classes

 Tsez distinguishes four noun classes in the singular and two in the plural.
-They are prefixes that are attached to verbs, adjectives, adverbs, several postpositions like -oƛƛʼo ("between") or -iłe ("like") and the emphatic particle -uy to show agreement with the noun.
+They are prefixes that are attached to verbs, adjectives, adverbs, several postpositions like -oƛƛʼo or -iłe and the emphatic particle -uy to show agreement with the noun.
 Agreement is only possible on vowel-initial words or words that begin with a pharyngealized vowel, but there are also a few words beginning with a vowel that do not take these prefixes.